JuliaReinforcementLearning/CommonRLInterface.jl/docs/src/optional.md

 ## Determining what an environment has: `provided`

+!!! tip
+    The [`AutomaticDefault`](@ref) module provides a convenient way to access optional functions that is an alternative to calling `provided` manually.

 When other code interacts with an environment, it is common to adjust behavior based on the capabilities that environment provides.
 The [`provided`](@ref) function is a programmatic way to determine whether the environment author has implemented certain optional behavior.
 For instance, an algorithm author might only want to consider the valid subset of actions at the current state if the `valid_actions` optional function is implemented.
 This can be accomplished with the following code:
 ```julia
 if provided(valid_actions, env)